tlaitinen/yesod-dsl/README.md

 A field with an "entity class" type is replaced with a number of fields referencing the Id field in each entity implementing the class.
-For this reason, such a field must have Maybe-qualified.
+For this reason, such a field must have Maybe-qualifier.

 The default value is passed to Persistent as such and taken into account in the database server.
 Examples of valid values are: "string", 1.3, and 4.